sf-wdi-31/project-1/README.md

 * **Model Relationship** - Create a one-to-many or many-to-many relationship between two models using either embedded or referenced data.
 * **Sessions or Cookies** - Research sessions or cookies and use them to track a visitor.
 As a much larger challenge, you can use sessions to enable authentication (user sign up, log in, and log out).
 Note: This option requires significant independent research, and doing authentication correctly is difficult.

+## BONUS IDEAS
+If you want to push yourself and learn something new, optionally consider doing some of the following with your app, but *please talk to an instructor* beforehand:

+* **More Models or Relationships** - Add another model to your project or create a new relationship.
+* **Model Methods** - Level up your models by adding a method to one of your schemas.
+For example, a person schema with `firstName` and `lastName` can have a `fullName` method (see mongoose docs on [instance methods](http://mongoosejs.com/docs/guide.html#methods) and [static methods](http://mongoosejs.com/docs/guide.html#statics)).
+* **Sass** - Use a CSS pre-compiler to write more imperative CSS.

 ## PLANNING DELIVERABLES

 Now that you know the full requirements for your app, carry out more detailed planning.